CypaxNET/VFD-Studio2/README.md

 ## Supported displays

-- Noritake Itron GU-800 VFD Series

-  (tested with a GU128x64-800B)
+- Noritake Itron GU-800 VFD Series<br>(tested with a GU128x64-800B)

-- Noritake Itron GU-300 VFD Series

-  (tested with a GU256x64-372, identical to GU256X64F-9900)
+- Noritake Itron GU-300 VFD Series<br>(tested with a GU256x64-372, identical to GU256X64F-9900)

-- Basically any display supported by the Arduino [U8glib](https://github.com/olikraus/u8g2/) library

-  (tested with SSD1309 and SSD1306 128x64 OLED displays)
+- Basically any display supported by the Arduino [U8glib](https://github.com/olikraus/u8g2/) library<br>(tested with SSD1309 and SSD1306 128x64 OLED displays)

 ## How it works